 This file contains the configurations for typescripts.
-If there is a tsconfig file in a directory, that means that directory is a root directory of a typescript project, moreover, it is also used to define different typescript compilation related options.
+If there is a tsconfig file in a directory, that means that the directory is a root directory of a typescript project, moreover, it is also used to define different typescript compilation-related options.

 This file is used for testing purposes in the node.js environment.
 It also helps in maintaining the details for testing.